TommyTran732/Windows-Setup/Group Policies/Computer Configuration/Windows Components/Windows Defender SmartScreen.md

 `Computer Configuration\Administrative Templates\Windows Components\Windows Defender SmartScreen`

-- Enhanced Phising Protection -> Service Enabled -> Disabled
+- Enhanced Phishing Protection -> Service Enabled -> Disabled

 **For a corporate scenario or when you cannot trust the user you are configuring it for and you choose to have SmartScreen enabled, do the followings:**,